 - If you have a latex allergy, talk with your doctor.

-- If your child weighs less than 99 pounds (45 kilograms), talk with your child’s doctor.
+- If you weigh less than 99 pounds (45 kilograms), talk with your doctor.

 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.

 - Do not get this drug within 14 days before or on the same day that you get chemo.
 Talk with your doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - Some people with sickle cell disease have had times where the sickle cell disease has gotten worse when taking this drug.
 Sometimes, this has been deadly.
 Talk with the doctor.